This information explains what you and your family can expect toward the end of life and the options you have available.

 Help for Children Who Have a Loved One with Cancer

 The diagnosis of a loved one with cancer affects every member of the family, especially children.
 The end of life has been found to be particularly stressful for children.
-Your instinct may be to protect your child from the sadness and confusion that you are feeling, no matter how young or old they are.
+You may feel you need to protect your child from the sadness and confusion that you’re feeling, no matter how young or old they are.
 However, it is better to be honest about what is happening.
 Children should be told that this important person in their life is very sick and may die soon.
 What they understand will vary depending on their age and maturity.

 All children will feel the pain in their own way.
 It may be helpful to let children take part in the end-of-life process.
 Telling your children the truth right now will help them know they can trust you.
 Spend some time answering their questions.
 Try to make it clear that if they have more questions later, you will answer them.

 If you’re having trouble talking to your children, ask a family member or friend to help you.
 There are also counselors who can help you with this.
 Call the MSK Department of Social Work at 212-639-7020 and ask for a referral.

 The Social Work Department’s Kids Express Program has brochures, books, and other resources that will help you talk to your children about cancer and end of life.
 For more information, visit www.mskcc.org/experience/patient-support/counseling/kids-express